What is Technology Addiction & How to Treat It

 - Turn your cell phone off occasionally, such as with your family at a restaurant or enjoying a vacation.

 - Take a trip somewhere you cannot use your technology.
 This will force you to focus your attention elsewhere.

 - Avoid your technology addiction triggers, such as aimlessly surfing the Internet instead of doing other work.

 - Don’t use technology in every room.
 This will stop you from turning to technology all the time.

-- Do not play any kind of technology games.
+- Do not play any technology games.
 Period.
-Remove all game apps from your smart phone or tablet.
+Remove all game apps from your smartphone or tablet.

 These steps will not just assist you in overcoming your addiction.
 They will have a terrific impact on those around you as well.
 When you make technology less important in your life, others will follow suit, especially as they see the benefits.